thexyno/blogpages/parcel-quicktemplate.md

 To understand how parcel works, reading its [Plugin System Overview](https://parceljs.org/plugin-system/overview/) is probably the best resource.
 But I'll try to give a short overview to describe where I needed to hook in to make it work with `qtpl`.

-Parcel has Resolvers and Transformers to figure out, assets make up your project
+Parcel has Resolvers and Transformers to figure out which assets make up your project

 **Resolvers:**